Goh Chok Tong: Honours

-Family
+Personal life

 Goh is married to Tan Choo Leng and they have a son and a daughter, who are twins.
-Their son, Goh Jin Hian, is a physician and their daughter, Goh Jin Theng, lives in London with her husband.
+Their son, Goh Jin Hian, was the former chief executive of New Silkroutes Group Limited, and in November 2024, was charged with false trading offences.
+Their daughter, Goh Jin Theng, lives in London with her husband.
+In his biography Standing Tall, Goh described himself as having no religion; he was brought up with traditional Chinese religions and "nominally practise ancestor worship".
+His wife is a Tibetan Buddhist while both his children are Methodist Christians.